awesome-mixin-network/love-seal/README.md

 **Love Seal** is a simple Web App to etch your love on the blockchain permanently.

-All contents will be store in [F1DB](https://github.com/fox-one/F1DB).
+All contents will be stored in [F1DB](https://github.com/fox-one/F1DB).

 ## DEMO